Michigan Secretary of State Jocelyn Benson holding virtual news conference

 MARQUETTE, Mich.
-(WJMN) – Michigan Secretary of State Jocelyn Benson will hold a virtual press conference at 8:30 p.m.
+(WJMN) – Michigan Secretary of State Jocelyn Benson held a virtual press conference at 8:30 p.m. on Tuesday.
+She spoke about the number of absent voter ballots sent in, low numbers of polling location volunteers, and addressed issues leading into the November general election.

 The Aug.
 4 primary election brought in a record number of absentee votes in Michigan.